Back to search result Previous Next

 Properties: Sweet; warm.

-Dosage & Method: Oral: Decoct (9–15g); grind to powder (0.3–1.5g).
+Dosage and method: Oral: Decoct (9–15g); grind to powder (0.3–1.5g).
 Use the crude for to warm the lung and transforms phlegm and to promotes lactation.
 Use calcined forms for invigorating yáng.

 Etymology: The name e 2guǎn shí 鹅管石, literally duck's quill stone, reflects the form of this item.